 2004 The Broad-Based Black Empowerment Act requires disclosure on corporate initiatives regarding black empowerment.

-2000 National pension funds are directed to draw up annual business plans that describe how environmental and ethical issues are considered in investment decisions.
+2000 The Public Pension Funds Act prompts national pension funds to draw up annual business plans that describe how environmental and ethical issues are considered in investment decisions.
 The law states that companies may not own shares in companies that violate the funds’ policies on the environment and ethics.

 2006 Listed companies on the SET are required through form 56-1 to demonstrate in their annual registration statement how they comply with the exchange’s corporate governance principles.

-2006 The British Companies Act mandates that companies listed on the London Stock Exchange are to disclose information on environmental, workplace, social, and community matters “to the extent that they are important to understanding the company’s business.”
+2006 The British Companies Act mandates that companies listed on the London Stock Exchange disclose, in their annual Business Review, information on environmental, workplace, social and community matters “to the extent that they are important to understanding the company’s business.”

 2000 Stakeholder Pension Schemes Regulations state that managers must provide a written statement of the principles governing their decisions about investments, which must include, “the extent (if at all) to which social, environmental or ethical considerations are taken into account in the selection, retention and realization of investments.”

-1986 1986 Emergency Planning and Community Right-to-Know Act (EPCRA) is enacted to inform citizens of toxic chemical releases and waste management activities in their areas.
+1986 Emergency Planning and Community Right-to-Know Act (EPCRA) is enacted to inform citizens of toxic chemical releases and waste management activities in their areas.
 Section 313 requires the EPA and the States to collect data annually on releases and transfers of certain toxic chemicals from industrial facilities and make the data available to the public through the Toxics Release Inventory (TRI).

 2013 NYSE Governance Services launches suite of integrated resources (including “a range of training programs, advisory services, benchmarking analysis and scorecards, exclusive access to peer-to-peer events and thought leadership on key governance topics for company directors and C-level executives”) for private and public companies looking to advance their corporate governance, risk, ethics, and compliance practices.

 2003 The New York Stock Exchange adopts corporate governance rules requiring that listed companies “adopt and disclose a code of business conduct and ethics.”